 Delania or Mesavlia gorge - connects the villages of Mesavlia and Deliana near Kissamos.
 Very easy walking on a dirt road

 Dyktamos gorge - connects the village of Katochori (in Keramia) and ends close to Stylos (Apokorona).
 Very shaded.
 A bit of scrambling required and best to walk in the summer and autumn as the gorge can carry a fair bit of water.

-Agios Antonios / Patsos gorge - not from from Arkadi monastery.
+Agios Antonios / Patsos gorge - not far from Arkadi monastery.
 Good path but there can be a lot of water in the gorge

 Vilandredo Gorge (Kollita) gorge - from Kato Poros near Argyroupolis, a short but spectacularly narrow gorge